Yan-Lu-107/Udacity-Self-Driving-Car-Engineer/P2 Advanced Lane Finding/README.md

 Check out the Video of the Advanced Lane Finding Result (click for full video): [![Advanced Lane Finding Result ](https://github.com/Yan-Lu-107/Udacity-Self-Driving-Car-Engineer/blob/main/P2%20Advanced%20Lane%20Finding/example/Advanced%20Lane%20Finding.gif)](https://youtu.be/H50zBnFf17c)

-The Steps
-The steps of this project are listed below.
-You can have a look at Advanced_Lane_Lines.ipynb for the code.

 ### Distortion Correction

 The images for camera calibration are stored in the folder called camera_cal.
 I compute the camera matrix and distortion co-efficients to undistort the image.